-Homes not located in the 100-year floodplain, or other high-risk areas, become eligible for a reconstruction award of up to \$185,000 when the estimated cost of repair is greater than or equal to \$60,000, as confirmed through Program inspection, or if a feasibility inspection determines that reconstruction is required.
+Program inspection, or if a feasibility inspection determines that reconstruction is required.
+Homes not located in the 100-year floodplain, or other high-risk areas, affected by 2019-2020 Earthquakes and/or the Tropical Storm Isaías, become eligible for a reconstruction award of up to \$215,000 when the estimated cost of repair is greater than or equal to \$60,000, as confirmed through Program inspection, or if a feasibility inspection determines that reconstruction is required.
 Additionally, the R3 Program may provide homeowners who qualify for a reconstruction award the option to forgo the reconstruction and receive instead a relocation award.